Independent Therapy for Parents under Assessment

 MNCPS (Acc) | Addiction Professionals Advanced Practitioner Member (AP APM)

-I am fully insured and work within regular clinical supervision.
-I maintain ongoing professional development and practise in line with the ethical frameworks of the National Counselling and Psychotherapy Society and Addiction Professionals.
+I am fully insured and undertake regular clinical supervision.
+I practise in line with the code of ethics of the National Counselling and Psychotherapy Society and Addiction Professionals when engaged in Drug and Alcohol work.

-Therapeutic support is offered specifically within Residential Family Centres, Family Assessment Centres, and community-based assessment settings.
+Therapeutic support is offered specifically for Ofsted-registered Residential Family Centres and community-based assessment settings.
 Provision is designed to fit alongside assessment activity while remaining clearly separate from it.

-Support can be commissioned by Residential Family Centres as an added provision for parents under assessment, or directly by Local Authorities for parents assessed in the community.
+Support is commissioned by Residential Family Centres as an added provision for parents under assessment, or directly by Local Authorities for parents assessed in the community with a shared service agreement.

 All sessions are time-limited and delivered with an understanding of the pressures and constraints within assessment environments.